 The DMC-G85MK is mid-range vlogging contender bristling with features that hits the sweet spot between ease of use and technical capability.
 At the helm is a 16 megapixel Micro Four Thirds lens with 4K 30fps enabled video.
 If you’d like super smooth 60fps however, you’ll need to film in 1080p.
-Either way, you’re going to be capturing very good quality video thanks to the MFT lens that boosts fine details.
+Either way, you’re going to be capturing very good quality videos and setting up crazy livestreams thanks to the MFT lens that boosts fine details.

 Another standout feature is the 5-axis dual image stabilization, which is done from the sensor, as well as dual-axis stablislation from the lens.
 This reduces motion blur for clearer, cleaner photos and videos, which is a key factor for vlogging when you are walking and recording yourself.

-Add to that its rapid 49 point autofocus system, the LUMIX DMC-G85MK is a beast when it comes to getting crisp, in focus footage.
-The camera is also weatherproof and dustproof (just don’t go taking it swimming!), which makes it easier to see and film even in bad weather.
+Add to that its rapid 49 point autofocus system, the LUMIX DMC-G85MK is a beast when it comes to getting crisp, in-focus footage.
+The camera is also weatherproof and dustproof (just don’t go swimming with it!), which makes it easier to see and film even in bad weather.

 A feature we really liked was the Post Focus mode.
-Let’s say you snap a quick shot but, the autofocus didn’t quite focus in on the right part of the image Or maybe you notice something later you didn’t catch when you took the photo.
+Let’s say you snap a quick shot but the autofocus doesn’t quite focus on the right part of the image or maybe you notice something later you didn’t catch when you took the photo.
 The LUMIX DMC-G85MK will actually let you pick a new focus point after you’ve taken the photo.

 Overall, for the budget, this is a pretty impressive camera.
 If you’re looking for a mid-range vlogging camera with all the bells and whistles, definitely give the LUMIX DMC-G85MK a try.